 The newest areas to be affected include the city of Butembo and a number of isolated areas that are hard to reach.

-So far, 440 people have been infected with the virus, including 255 deaths.
+As of 17 December, 490 people have been infected with the virus, including more than 270 deaths.

 The outbreak is now the second-largest ever recorded, after the 2014 West Africa epidemic, according to the World Health Organisation (WHO).

 Teams from MSF continue to strengthen their efforts to help bring the epidemic under control.

 This outbreak is the DRC’s tenth and most serious epidemic of Ebola since the virus was discovered in 1976 near the Ebola River in what was then called Zaire.